How Much Food Do You Need for a Party? A Complete Planning Guide

 The stress of party planning: ordering too much food (waste + wasted money) or too little (hungry guests).
 Here's the exact formula for any event size.

-"How much per person?" is one of the most asked questions in party planning.
-The answer depends on the type of party, time of day, and whether you're providing the entire meal or just appetizers.
-But there are clear rules that work.
+"How much per person?" is one of the most-asked questions in party planning.
+The answer depends on the type of party, time of day, and whether you're feeding the whole meal or just passing appetizers.
+But there are clear guidelines that work well.

 The Party Food Formula by Type